 There’s nothing more motivating than family and friends cheering you on, so if you can muster them together, get yourself a great support crew and it will make your race just that much more doable.
 If they aren’t sure how to help, here are some ideas:

-- Be waiting with dry socks or pepto at aid stations
+- Ask them to be waiting with dry socks or pepto at aid stations.

-- Have a smile and “atta girl/boy” ready no matter how you look
+- Make sure they have a smile and “atta girl/boy” ready no matter how you look.

-- Pace you for a loop or from one aid station to the next (check your race rules)
+- Have them pace you for a loop or to the next aid station. (check your race rules on this one).

-It doesn’t matter what time you finish an ultra marathon in – just by finishing you are in a league with an elite group of single minded determined fit, healthy people – who are only a tad crazy!
+It doesn’t matter what time you finish an ultramarathon—just by finishing you are in a league with an elite group of determined, fit, healthy people (who are only a little bit crazy!).

 Other ways to connect with Amanda